-Montreal Urban Kit is, in many ways, about urban spaces and urban activities such as houses to buy and houses to rent, park designs, city street maps or in a more practical way, your favorite neighbourhood dry cleaning.
-An urban kit about our many urban ways of living.
+Montreal Urban Kit is, in many ways, about our urban spaces and urban activities such as houses to buy and houses to rent, park designs, city street maps or, in a more practical way, your neighbourhood commercial streets.
+An urban kit about many of our urban ways of living.

-Compared to villages and small towns, cities are central mostly because of the large variety of services they offer such as university education, employment jobs, real estate property listings and fine dining restaurants.
+Compared to villages and small towns, cities are central mostly because of the large variety of services they offer.
+Services such as university education, employment jobs, real estate property listings, fine dining restaurants and many more.

-Cities are central because of the unlimited social potential for friendship, interactions and networking they offer.
-Montreal is where we meet, where we relate and where we interact.
+Cities are central also because of the unlimited social potential of the friendship, interactions and networking they offer.
+Montreal is hwere we meet, where we relate and where we interact.

 Montreal is an Island located between three rivers, the Saint-Lawrence River, the Ottawa River and the Rivière-des-Prairies River.

 The Saint-Laurent River flows in a north-easterly direction and the Rivière-des-Prairies also called the Back River flows into the Saint-Laurent River at the eastern tip of the Island of Montreal.

 One distinctive features is that in our daily Montreal Urban Kit, East is referred to as North and West is referred to as South.
 Montreal is the only city in the world where the sun sets in the North simply because we adapted our street system and grid to our geography.

 Streets that are perpendicular to the two rivers are referred to as North or South, North being in the vicinity of the Rivière-des-Prairies and South being in the vicinity of the Fleuve Saint-Laurent.